e-oj/Magic-Grid/README.md

 #### MagicGrid(config)
  > config (required): Configuration object

+The MagicGrid constructor.
+Initializes the grid with a configuration object.
 ```javascript
 let magicGrid = new MagicGrid({
   container: "#container", // Required.
 Class or id of the container.